fbpx

 To assist seniors, veterans, people with mobility challenges, and those with a fear of heights, the Friends of the Walkway's all-electric 12-passenger, wheelchair accessible tram is in service during select hours.
 Lean more on the tram webpage.

-A limited number of handicapped parking spaces are available on both entrances to the bridge.
+Handicapped parking spaces are available on both entrances to the bridge.

 Wheelchair rentals are available from loan closets in Dutchess County (Poughkeepsie entrance) and Ulster County (Highland entrance).